zaronious/PracticalWebAnimation/README.md

 Unfortunately, he did everything on Codepen, which I'm not a huge fan of and I wanted stuff stored locally so I can easily reference them.

 Therefore, while following the course I did them using full formatting (something Codepen doesn't do) using VS Code.
+You might also notice that the links for the cdns are updated to newer versions and that the links are different (it seems bootstrap changed their links entirely).

 Issues: